Nightmare Fuel: Resident Evil: Revelations

 - Falling down a hill into a pack of wolves, zombie wolves...

 - Sea Creepers; they're like little skeletons under murky water that will only give you a chance to kill them when you're in the water with them.
 If you're not prepared they'll drag you underwater and kill you.
+They also make highly disturbing sounds moan/cry sounds and sort of look like xenomorphs.

 - Oozes amp up the Body Horror to a higher degree then their zombie counterparts and manage to be genuinely disturbing.
 They're swollen, half-melted looking things that sluggishly flow from side to side in a boneless manner... and when they attack, they tilt back their heads so a long, leech-like tongue can grasp onto your character's neck, sucking desperately for your precious bodily fluids.